Articles of Incorporation and Rules

 4. Provisions regarding advisors will be determined separately by the Board of Directors

-Article 43: The Association shall appoint an organizing committee to ensure the smooth operation of the Board of Directors.
+Article 43 This association shall have an organizational committee to ensure the smooth operation of the Board of Directors.

 2. The Organizing Committee members shall be appointed and dismissed by the Chairman of the Board of Directors as decided by the Board of Directors